jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 This project is to exploit the CDISC ODM standard as a one source of truth definition of a CRF specification, allowing

 * Visual inspection of a CRF design directly from an ODM-xml file
-* Documenting the link between the CRF questions and the collected data points through SDTM annotations
+* Documentation of the link between the CRF questions and the collected data points through SDTM annotations
 * The ODM-xml file to be used as an import specification to eCRF software

 All in one blow.
 The solution is a fairly simple XML translating style sheet allowing the ODM-xml file to be both human and machine readable without changing the content.